LLMs and Quantum Computing in Trading

 Up until very recently AI was prevalent, but invisible.
 AI, via machine learning, powers large-scale digital technologies.
 AI makes it possible to make sense of huge amounts of data.
 This data is a consequence of the Internet and mass connectivity.
 Huge amounts of data are generated, which fortunately AI is tailor-made to look at and find patterns of interest.
 This works behind the scenes.
 However, generative AI has taken AI out of the shadows.

-Generative AI is very recent, but it is based on the same type of programs as the behind-the-scenes AI.
-Generative AI is an advance in Human Computer Interaction (HCI), in particular Natural Language Processing (NLP).
-What this means is that generative AI is a way to talk with the AI, in ways which seems like a natural conversation.
+Generative AI is very recent, but it is based on the same type of programs as behind-the-scenes AI.
+Generative AI is an advance in Human-Computer Interaction (HCI), in particular Natural Language Processing (NLP).
+What this means is that generative AI is a way to talk with the AI, in ways that seems like a natural conversation.
 The reality is that a huge amount of processing goes on behind the scenes.
 Gen AI leverages the economies of scale provided by data centers (as do many technologies that are scaled to operate on the Internet).

 But what is it that the human is interacting with?
 In essence, they are talking with a database that is built from Internet content.
 So to an extent, the human is talking with Internet content.
-Internet content itself covers a vast array of content which developed apart form the Internet.
+Internet content itself covers a vast array of content that developed apart from the Internet.

 But at its core, the AI is trained on the kind of things that one encounters when surfing the web.
 Trained means that the AI has absorbed this content, and created an image of it, which itself provides clues to what it means.
 Thus the AI can simulate an intelligent response when asked about its database (which comes from the Internet), as the intelligence is hard-wired into the image.
 So can this technology help traders?